ayenisholah/node-db3-challenge/queries.md

 where OrderDate <= '1997-01-09';

 ##Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.
+SELECT ProductName, Quantity, OrderID
+FROM OrderDetails
+JOIN Products
+ON OrderDetails.ProductID = Products.ProductID
+WHERE OrderID = 10251
+;

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.